federicotdn/verb/README.md

 The body will include everything starting from the line next to the blank line after the headers, up to the buffer's ending or the next heading (i.e. the next line starting with `*`).

+> [!TIP]
-**Note**: By default, all whitespace present will be included in the request body.
+> By default, all whitespace present will be included in the request body.
 You can control this behaviour with the `verb-trim-body-end` variable, for example, set it to `"[ \t\n\r]+"` to trim all trailing whitespace.
 This is useful if you wish to leave some blank lines between request specifications for increased readability.

 To encode the request body, Verb will use the `charset` value defined in the `Content-Type` header of the request.
 If the header is present but `charset` is not defined, or if the header is not present, the charset `verb-default-request-charset` will be used (default: `utf-8`).
 Note that the current buffer's file encoding has no effect on how the request body is encoded.